 Zenna on Akard Street will appease your craving for flavorful Thai and Japanese cuisine.
 If you’re spending your 24 hours in Dallas on the weekend expect a long wait to be seated.

 For an appetizing European-style menu try Commissary and order their Roast Beef and Cheddar.
 Finish your meal with a scoop or two of the deliciously creamy gelato!

 3| Spend Some Cash At Bishop Arts District

-The Bishop Arts District is a fun places to visit during your one day in Dallas.
-This charming neighborhood is brimming with gems such as adorable antiques shops, funky souvenir stores, and trendy boutiques.
+The Bishop Arts District is a fun place to visit during your one day in Dallas.
+This charming neighborhood is brimming with gems such as adorable antique shops, funky souvenir stores, and trendy boutiques.

 Places To Visit in Bishop Arts District: